 There are three ways to verify your documents – see option 1 to 3 below:

-You can submit photocopies of your original educational documents provided these are verified as a true copy of the original by one of the following authorities:
+You can submit full-colour scans of your original educational documents provided these are verified as a true copy of the original by one of the following authorities:

 - British Council